mayowa-id/GRAPHS/README.md

 In this code base there is also a method for detecting if there is a cycle in the Graph, it returns a boolean value. cycleDetected().

+Topological Sort is used for Directed Acyclic graphs, it is applied in situations in which a bunch of tasks connected in  Graph are to be completed in a particular order.